 Benefits of Rooftop Gardening

 - In Urban areas, the green places are far and few.
-Green rooftops profoundly enhance the aesthetics of the urban scenery.
+Rooftop Gardening profoundly enhances the aesthetics of the urban scenery.

-- Green roofs can be a splendid recreational and educational area.
+- gardens on roofs can be a splendid recreational and educational area.

-- One of the benefit of rooftop gardening is that it reduces the ambient temperature.
+- One of the benefits of rooftop gardening is that it reduces the ambient temperature.
 It also improves the quality of air and water.

 - During rain, the amount of the water that runoff is less.
 Green roofs reduce the noise pollution and provide habitat to wildlife.

 - Green roofs are last longer than traditional roofs.
 Commercially built rooftop gardening provides a warranty of 30 years.